sudoPom/ALOC/docs/outputdir/html/_sources/index.rst.txt

    C-AND
    [3] BABA IS YOU

-This contract only makes use of "simple components" but base ALOC also has "conditional" and "chain" components, which you can read about :ref:`here <Components>`.
+This contract only makes use of "simple components" but base ALOC also has "conditional" and "chain" components, which you can read about on the Components page.

 Customising ALOC
 ----------------